Team-Uniken/api.relid.uniken.com/source/index.md

 <b>ProxyPort</b> | Port number of the proxy server
 <b>ProxyUsername</b> | The username to use to authenticate with the proxy server.
 This is required only when the proxy server requires authentication.
 <b>ProxyPassword</b> | The password to use with the username, to authenticate with the proxy server.
 This too is required only when the proxy server requires authentication.
+<b>ProxyExceptionList</b> | The list speciifes to not use proxy server for addressess in the exception list.

 ## SSL Certificates (structure)